i49/hibiscus/README.md

 }
 ```

-If you want to validate this JSON against appropriate schema, we can write the schema as Java codes like following:
+If you would like to validate this JSON against appropriate schema, we can write the schema as Java code like following:

 ```java
 ObjectType schema = object(